This is best left to professionals,with a bucket truck, climbing gear and other specialized equipment.

-If you were going to try it on some smaller trees only here's some tips you need to know.
+If you were going to try it on some small to medium size trees only here's some tips you need to know.

 If you aren't from an area that has these trees, I'll bet you are surprised at just how much those leaves can weigh.

 Having the proper tools will make a difficult job much easier.
 It is important to make sure they are sharp and well taken care of.

 For trees that susceptible to a bacteria called the Fusarium wilt, you will have to take special precautions.